buildit/buildit/README.md

 If no `--env` argument is provided to the builds, then the first environment defined in `config.json` will be used.

+## Branches

+For complete info see our [branching strategy docs](./docs/branching-strategy.md).
+The basic premise is that `master` is always correct and deployed, `develop` is used for creating feature branches and to then merge in to `master`. `next` is "special" and is used to build and test the _next_ big version of the app.

+## Deployment

+The app will auto-deploy to [production](https://buildit.wiprodigital.com/) using Travis with every passing merge to `master`.

+It will also auto-deploy to the [`next` environment](www-next.buildit.digital/) with every passing merge to the `next` branch.

 ## More information